-Use commands like sit, stay, and come.
+Use commands like sit, stay and come.
 You can use these commands when your dog is showing unacceptable behavior.
 Reinforcing behaviors will help establish your leadership and polish your skills in managing your dog’s jealousy behavior.

 - Include new members

 If the behavior of your dog changes due to the presence of a new person, then help your dog become familiar with it.
 When you go for a daily walk with your dog that time you should bring the new member with him.
-Sharing meals and spending playtime together will make it understand that the new person is now part of the family.
+Sharing meals and spending playtime together will make it understandable that the new person is now part of the family.
 Offer appreciation or a treat at some calm and obedient behavior only.

 - Stand Firm

 Never tolerate bad behavior, and do not allow your dog to rule the house with unwanted behaviors.
 Implement whatever disciplinary methods you use whenever your dog starts hissing, growling, tearing things up, or acting out.

 Try to supervise your dog during any changes.
 Make sure you are present when bringing a new member into the home.
 You may feel angry at your dog for acting out, but the truth is that it is your responsibility to make sure your home stays safe and stable.

 - Be Patient